-As a part of the Lutz Preparatory philosophy of setting and maintaining the highest standards for students, parents, faculty, staff, administration, and board members, each year we require parents to volunteer a minimum 25 hours of time in service to the school community.
+As a part of the Lutz Preparatory philosophy of setting and maintaining the highest standards for students, parents, faculty, staff, administration, and board members, each year we require parents to volunteer a minimum 20 hours of time in service to the school community.
+A portion of these hours will be required towards PTA events with the remaining towards other school volunteer opportunities.
+Lutz Prep and PTA requests for families to complete a volunteer tracking form to document volunteer hours.
+A copy of this form is located on the school website or by clicking HERE.
+More details on these volunteering events, opportunities, and form is also available on the school website.

 This volunteerism is a part of the Policy Acknowledgment forms each family signs on a yearly basis.
 Lutz Preparatory shall maintain the highest level of parental and community support as this positively impacts learning and achievement for all children.
 Volunteers are subject to school rules and regulations at all times while on school campus.
-Please schedule in advance your classroom visits/volunteer time.
+All volunteers must complete the online Lutz Prep volunteer application, pay necessary fees, and be approved.
+See Lutzprep.org, Campus Life, Volunteering (Please allow ample time for the approval process by submitting an application at least two weeks prior to the event date.).
+Please schedule in advance your classroom visits/volunteer time with your student's classroom/grade level teacher.